 \subsection{Continuum Form Factors}

 The Higgs form factors presented so far were obtained by considering the mixing of resonances either with the Higgs or with the SM particles in the Higgs vertices.
-Such resonance mixing implies that the form factor analytic structure we probed is dominated by poles at the resonance masses for time-like momenta.
+This implies that the form factor analytic structure we probed is dominated by poles at the resonance masses for time-like momenta.
 Alternatively, the spectral decomposition tells us that the amplitudes from branch cuts could have a richer momentum dependence.
 In particular, we consider here pure continuum effects arising from conformal sectors.
 Scale invariance is an important ingredient to arrive at this category as massive resonances are not allowed by symmetry, resulting in a model without high energy poles.
-Most notably, models of unparticle physics proposed by Georgi~\cite{Georgi:2007ek} account for physics without single-particle states.
+Most notably, models of unparticle physics proposed by Georgi~\cite{Georgi:2007ek} account for physics without single particle states.
 The interesting cases in which the unparticle sector carries gauge quantum numbers require the existence of an infrared cutoff with a mass gap as we do not want to affect the low energy part of the SM.
 For instance, this is the case in Ref.~\cite{Stancato:2008mp}, where the Higgs was proposed to be part of an approximate CFT sector with scaling dimensions larger than one.
 This construction allows for natural EWSB and has been studied phenomenologically~\cite{Englert:2012dq,Englert:2012cb}.
 Other solutions to the naturalness problem were obtained with continuum spectra.